Ethnic studies case heads to trial in Tucson

 Korematsu Center condemns President Trump's executive order restricting immigration

 Advancing the Legacy of Fred Korematsu

 The Center's mission is to advance justice and equality through a unified vision that combines research, advocacy, and education.
-Its research work is focused on understanding the relationship between law and categories of race, ethnicity, gender, sexuality, class, and disability, especially with regard to their intersections.
+Its research work is focused on understanding the relationship between law and categories of race, ethnicity, gender, sexuality, class, age, and disability, especially with regard to their intersections.
 Its advocacy work seeks to combat discrimination and to support communities in advocating for themselves.
-Its education efforts are focused on helping students become agents for social change, seeking to diversify the legal academy, and training the next generation of scholar/teacher/activists through post-graduate teaching and advocacy fellowships.
+Its education efforts are focused on helping students become agents for social change.

 The Korematsu Center is joined in this work by the capable staff of the Center, as well as our distinguished colleagues who are serving as Faculty Fellows of the Center.